The Equity Price of Trust: OpenAI paid 17.5% for what you already own

 Why the existing tools were not built for you

-There is one heart beat in this work that nothing in a legacy stack does, and it is the one most consultants quietly avoid.
+There is one heartbeat in this work that nothing in a legacy stack does, and it is the one most consultants quietly avoid.
+The weekly say-do review.
+What you committed to last week.
+What you actually did.
+And the gap between the two.

-The reason it gets avoided is that nothing tracks it.
+It gets avoided because nothing tracks it.
 Nynch tracks it.
 Every commitment you made in a meeting.
 Every promised reconnect.
 Every “I will send that over by Friday.”
 The first week of seeing the gap on a screen is uncomfortable.
 The next fifty are clarifying.
+That is the part of the harness that is hardest to ship, and the part that changes the economics of a small consultancy more than any other.

 The structural close

 Trust at the point of deployment is now a priced asset.
-The labs paid 17.5 percent of a $4B vehicle for it because they could not build it, and time would not let them.
+The labs paid 17.5 percent of a $4B vehicle for it, because they could not build it and time would not let them.
 You already have it.
 You earned it the slow way the labs cannot replicate.

 The only question is whether you are running it on Gmail and good intentions, or on a system built for the way Relationship-Led Growth actually works.
+When trust becomes the moat, the system around the trust stops being optional.

 Nynch is being built for the person the labs are now paying to find.
 Not for the marketer.
 Not for the manager.
 For the consultant, the fractional, the operator who is the reason the client picked the name on the contract.